 The forward offline data delivery configuration, in which the ESLT receives and stores data from an Earth User Node destined for a Space User Node, before the execution of the SLS by which the data is transmitted to the Space User Node.

-Functional GroupS for SLS Configurations
+Abstract Service ComponentS for SLS Configurations

-The three SLS configurations collectively involve all of the FGs for ESLTs, but only part of the functionality of the following FGs is used for the provision of services during an SLS:
+The three SLS configurations collectively involve all of the ASCs for ESLTs, but only part of the functionality of the following ASCs is used for the provision of services during an SLS:

-The Data Delivery Transfer Services FG is limited to those services that allow Earth User Nodes to interface with the ESLT for the purpose of exchanging data with their respective Space User Nodes in real time via the space links provided by the ESLT.
+The Data Transfer Services ASC is limited to those services that allow Earth User Nodes to interface with the ESLT for the purpose of (1) exchanging data with their respective Space User Nodes in real time via the space links provided by the ESLT, and (2) receiving radio metric data in real time.
 These SLS cross support transfer services include online SLE Transfer Services (see reference [1]) and realtime CSTSes (see reference [4]).

-The Offline Data Delivery Production FG is constrained to those functions associated with either (1) transferring to Space User Nodes data that had been received by the ESLT prior to the SLS, and (2) receiving and storing data from Space User Nodes for subsequent transfer to Earth User Nodes.
+The Offline Data Storage ASC is constrained to those functions associated with either (1) transferring to Space User Nodes data that had been received by the ESLT prior to the SLS, (2) receiving and storing data from Space User Nodes for subsequent transfer to Earth User Nodes, and (3) storing radiometric data for subsequent transfer to Earth User Nodes.

-The Radio Metric Data Services FG is limited to those services that allow Earth User Nodes to interface with the ESLT for the purposes of receiving radio metric data in real time.

-The Retrieval Radio Metric FG is constrained to those functions associated storing radio metric data for subsequent transfer to Earth User Nodes.

-Figure 5-1 illustrates the FGs that are used in the SLS configurations, including the Space Internetworking FG for Service Catalog #2 services.
-Figure 5-2 shows the connectivity among the specializations of those FGs.
-Figure 5-3 shows the FR Types that comprise the specializations of those FGs.
+Figure 5-1 illustrates the ASCs that are used in the SLS configurations, including the Space Internetworking ASC for Service Catalog #2 services.
+Figure 5-2 shows the connectivity among the SC specializations of those ASCs.
+Figure 5-3 shows the FR Types that comprise the SC specializations of those ASCs.